 Alyssa, Georgia and Hannah chat to artist Dave Evans on his radio programme Patio Sounds on Liverpool-based station Melodic Distraction radio, 4pm on 18th January 2023.

-We're delighted that 'Constellations of Listening' will be broadcast as part of Tsonami festival (Chile)!
+We're delighted that the first hour of 'Constellations of Listening' will be broadcast as part of Tsonami Festival (Chile)!
 Listen in to radiotsonami.org on Wednesday 7th December at 21:00 Chilean time (UTC-3.)

 For the 20th edition of Pikselfest, an annual event for Electronic Art and Technological Freedom in Bergen Norway, we had the pleasure of hosting two Open Wave-Receiver radio making workshops, and having a micro-residency for the collective (aka a unique opportunity for 6 of us to be together simultaneously and connect digitally with the rest of the collective)

 For the workshop we foraged for found materials around Bergen, looking things to include into the radios as coils or diodes.
 This resulted in a branch and a vacuum cleaner tube both being used as the objects for the coil to be wrapped around, and working really well (the latter as a very open spacious coil!).

 Our listening spot, up the side of one of the many hills in the city, gave us textured radio static and one or two talk radio stations to listen to in the freezing cold darkness just after sunset.
 On the side of the open wave-radio testing we had a play with a VLF antenna, held in a loop by a group of people who danced around with it, this tuned us into a vibrant texture of humming and the occasional click of sferics - natural radio emissions from lightning!